BFA in Theatre Design/Technology

 Application Requirements

-Students considering the BFA, Design and Technology program must be accepted by the University academically, and be admitted to the program via a departmental interview and portfolio review.
+Students considering the BFA in Theatre Design/Technology program must be accepted by the University academically and be admitted to the program via a departmental interview and portfolio review.
 Admitted BFA students must retain their place through periodic evaluations and reviews by faculty members.
-Students interested in the BFA program can interview prior to matriculating at UB.
-However, many of our students begin in the BA in Theatre program and choose to transition upon completing introductory courses and gaining further production experience.
+Students interested in the BFA program can interview prior to starting at UB.
+However, many students begin in the BA program and choose to transition upon completing introductory courses and gaining further production experience.

-Students interested in studying design and technology can also do so through our BA in Theatre program as well as our Theatre Minor.
+Students interested in studying design/technology can also do so through our BA in Theatre program as well as our Theatre Minor.
 Recommended introductory courses for any interested student are:

 TH 106: Intro to Technical Theatre (take with either TH 135 or TH 136 practicum)